oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ```
 :::

-Services MAY implement search based on a different syntax provided they advertise
+Clients should be aware that services MAY implement search based on a different
-this with the annotation `SearchRestrictions/SearchSyntax` defined in
+syntax provided they advertise this with the annotation `SearchRestrictions/SearchSyntax` defined in
 [OData-VocCap](#ODataVocCap).
-Clients are advised to evalute this annotation,
-because it governs what result they can expect for a given search request.
 Services MAY treat keywords listed in `SearchRestrictions/UnsupportedExpressions`
 as terms to be matched.

 #### ##subsubsubsec Search Expressions